cbshiles/KALX-libfms/doc/ftap/xva.md

 ## Account

-The values that show up in the buyer's trading account/blotter are
+The values that show up in the buyer's trading account/blotter at time
-$A_j = \Delta_{j-1}\cdot C_j - \Gamma_j\cdot X_j$.
+$t_j$ are $A_j = \Delta_{j-1}\cdot C_j - \Gamma_j\cdot X_j$.
+The buyer
-The buyer receives cash flows from the existing position and has to pay for the trades executed based on market prices.
+receives cash flows from the existing position and has to pay for the trades executed based on market prices.
 Note that cash flows for trades at $t_j$ do not accrue to the account.

 The _value_ of a position at time $t$ is $V_t = \Delta_t\cdot X_t$.
-This is the _marked-to-market_ price assuming the position could be completely unwound at the quoted price.
+This is the _marked-to-market_ "price" assuming the position could be completely unwound at the quoted market prices.
+Another unrealistic assumption.

 ## Arbitrage

 A model is _arbitrage free_ if there do not exist trades $(\Gamma_j)$ with $\sum_j\Gamma_j = 0$, $A_0 > 0$, and $A_j\ge0$ for $j>0$.
-In words: there is no _closed out_ trading strategy that makes money up front and never loses money thereafter.
+In words: there is no _closed-out_ trading strategy that makes money up front and never loses money thereafter.

 Assuming the model contains a bond, it is easy to make $A_j>0$ for